5jt/dyalog-cookbook/manuscript/03_structure.md

 We'll first make `MyApp` a simple 'engine' that does not interact with the user.
 Many applications have functions like this at their core.
 Let's enable the user to call this engine from the command line with appropriate parameters.
 By the time we give it a user interface, it will already have important capabilities, such as logging errors and recovering from crashes.

 Our engine will be based on the `TxtToCsv` function.
-It will take one parameter, a fully-qualified filepath for a folder or file.
-If a file, it will write a sibling CSV.
-If a folder, it will read any TXT files in the folder, count the letter frequencies and write them as a CSV file sibling to that folder.
+It will take one parameter, a fully qualified filepath for a folder or file.
+If it is a file it will write a sibling CSV.
+If it is a folder it will read all TXT files in the folder, count the letter frequencies and write them as a CSV file sibling to that folder.
 Simple enough.
 Here we go.

 ## Building from a DYAPP